sammyd/SwiftJSONShootout/JSONShootOut.md

 a look at how to use them in the context of implementing a `decode` method:

 - `<|` __parse value__.
 This attempts to extract the field specified by the
-string to the right from the `JSONValue` on the left.
+string to the right from the `JSON` on the left.
 It will then cast to appropriate type.
 If this is impossible then the operation will return `.None`, which will cause the parsing chain to fail.
 You can parse nested values with an array of strings e.g. `<| ["owner", "login"]`